 Through Russell and his romantic writings, Bailey finds the key to appreciating the beauty of the Pyrenees for herself.
-She discovers a rich vein of history in the many 19th century English visitors, the poets, clergymen and genteel ladies who tramped the hills and glaciers in tweed jackets, hobnailed boots and crinolines, (even sometimes carried in sedan chairs) in search of the Sublime, the Picturesque and the Beautiful.Walk on characters range from the Yorkshire Lesbian, Anne Lister, known as Gentleman Jack who was actually the first to climb Vignemale, to James Gordon Bennett, the legendary American newspaper proprietor, who like to drive his coach and horses naked with a cigar in his mouth, and was called upon to save the Pau Hunt at a critical moment.
+She discovers a rich vein of history in the many 19th century English visitors, the poets, clergymen and genteel ladies who tramped the hills and glaciers in tweed jackets, hobnailed boots and crinolines, (even sometimes carried in sedan chairs) in search of the Sublime, the Picturesque and the Beautiful.Walk on characters include the Yorkshire lesbian, Anne Lister, known as Gentleman Jack who was actually the first to climb Vignemale, in a skirt, though she is now more famous for her coded diaries detailing her sexual liaisons.

-Bailey’s historical account is leavened with wry humour and interwoven with her own life and travels, She follows in Russell’s footsteps, often accompanied by her young son, from the Mediterranean to the Atlantic, visiting the celebrated lakes, waterfalls and mountain summits of the Romantics.
+Bailey’s historical account is leavened with humour and interwoven with her own life and travels, She follows in Russell’s footsteps, often accompanied by her young son, from the Mediterranean to the Atlantic, visiting the celebrated lakes, waterfalls and mountain summits of the Romantics.
 She explores the town and history of Pau, so popular with the British it was known as la ville anglaise.